Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/Patriarchy.md

 # Patriarchy

+Social system that privileges the male

 Properties:

 - Not primordial, but a social construct
+- Defines gender expectations
-- Men are expected to conform to patriarchy
+	- Men also expected to conform to patriarchy
+	- Homophobia & transphobia
+- Generally, more civilized = fewer rights for women Greater economic independence = greater freedom and autonomy Higher caste / class = less freedom and autonomy
+	- <= lowering of marriage age of girls
+	- <= when a family can afford keeping women at home, its status rises.
+Conversely when economic situation improves, women are kept at home.
+	- `E.g.` dvija women are more restricted.
+	- `E.g.` adivasis are more egalitarian.

 ## Origins

 1. Hunter-gatherer groups
 	- Gender division of labour: women gather; men hunt
-		- Women reproduce so are less suitable for hunt
+		- <= women reproduce so are less suitable for hunt
 	- Gender balance
 		- Women may be more respected because they have stable source of food.
 2. Agricultural revolution
 	- Gender division of labour: women spend more time inside; men spend more time outside
-		- Need to have more babies for population growth
+		- <= need to have more babies for population growth
 3. Emergence of patriarchy
-	- Population growth
+	- <= need to have more babies for population growth
-	- Accumulation of properties
+	- <= accumulation of properties
-	- Public / private divide: men occupy the public sphere; women occupy the private sphere; public sphere deemed more important
+	- <= public / private divide
 4. Institutionalization
 	- Religion, culture, laws, etc.